 About the Clarksville-Montgomery County Crime Stoppers Program

 The first Crime Stoppers program in the United States began on September 8, 1976.
 The organization is a community-based crime-solving program that assists local law enforcement.
 The Clarksville-Montgomery County Crime Stoppers program was approved as a non-profit entity, 501(c)(3) on March 11, 1985.
-This local governing entity of the Crime Stoppers, hereafter known as the Board, is a member of the national Crime Stoppers organization and abides by its rules and regulations.
+This local governing entity of the Crime Stoppers, known as the Board, is a member of the national Crime Stoppers organization and abides by its rules and regulations.
 The Board’s leadership is vested in the positions of the Executive Committee.
-The Board will be made up of local volunteer citizens, who will elect an Executive Committee to conduct and operate any day-to-day needs of the Crime Stoppers program or Board.
+The Board is made up of local volunteer citizens, who elect an Executive Committee to conduct and operate any day-to-day needs of the Crime Stoppers program or Board.

 The Crime Stoppers program is funded by donations, fundraising, and up to $2 from each guilty city traffic violation.
 NO TAX DOLLARS are involved.
-The reward money paid out by the program is from the fundraising and donations from concerned citizens and businesses.
+The reward money paid out by the program is from fundraising and donations from concerned citizens and businesses.